shnenanigans/OptionsSwap/README.md

 Copy standardoptions.txt from your config folder and paste it into this folder.
 You can name it whatever you want (mine is rsg.txt).
 Add whichever options files you will be swapping between as well.

-Credits to macusmacus for the idea to make this :d
+Credits to mowcus for the idea to make this :d